cindygraffin-pro/cloud-practitionner/readme.md

 - software to install on computer/laptop to manage snow family device

 **AWS Storage Gateway:**
-- Bridge between on-premise data anc cloud data in S3
+- Bridge between on-premise data and cloud data in S3
 - Hybrid storage service to allow on-premises to seamlessly use the AWS Cloud
 - Differents Types: File Gateway, Volume Gateway, Tape Gateway
 - cannot be used for dara archival
+- encryption auto enabled (using SSL)

 ## Databases & Analytics